About the Artist

 The philosophy behind the jewelry I enjoy making is that each piece is made by my two hands using silver sheet and wire.

 From creating custom bezel or prong-set homes for natural stones, hand-piercing images using a jeweller's saw, forming each delicate petal on a flower, curving each feather to create movement, to making jump rings & bails that connect pieces together.
+I do not use pre-made bezel cups, pre-made ring bands, or pre-made bails.

-I am excited to learn more to be able to better express movement, depth, and dimension in my pieces.
+I am excited to learn more to be able to better express movement, form, depth, and dimension in my pieces.